Landing craft utility: LCU 2000

-LCU Class 1700
+LCU 1700

 The LCU 1700-class boats are destined to replace the existing LCU 1610-class of amphibious landing craft on a one-to-one basis.
 The LCU-1700 is 139 feet long, can reach speeds of 11 knots, has a range of 1,200 nautical miles at 8 knots, and has accommodations for a mixed gender crew of 14.
 It can carry two M1A1 tanks, or 350 combat troops, or 170 short tons of cargo.

 The contract announcement noted that the LCU 1700s will recapitalize the LCU fleet as a similarly rugged steel craft (to the LCU 1610) with a design life of 30 years.
 The similarities of these two classes of ships will help the U.S. Navy to improve efficiency and reduce cost of the training programs, operations and overall ownership cost.
 The craft will enter, exit and be transported in well decks of current and programmed U.S. Navy amphibious warfare ships, for design purposes defined by the dimensions of LHD, LPD, LSD and LHA classes without ship alterations, while transporting loads up to 11 feet high above the craft’s vehicle deck.
 The contract was awarded to Swiftships in 2018 to design and build the prototype and up to 32 vessels.
-Work is being performed in Morgan City, Louisiana, and is expected to be completed by November 2023.
+Work was to be performed in Morgan City, Louisiana, and was expected to be completed by November 2023.
+By 2020, the Navy had ordered six vessels from Swiftships at a total cost of about $95 million.
+In January 2024, following delays in the scheduled delivery of the first three vessels and continued design changes, the Navy ordered Swiftships to stop work on construction; the contract was terminated entirely the following month.

+In September 2023, the Navy awarded Austal USA a $92 million contract to build three LCU 1700 vessels.
+In August 2024, the Navy ordered two more vessels from Austal for $55 million, with options for seven more remaining.